telegramsjs/Telegramsjs/README.md

 ## ⚙️ Introduction

 `Telegramsjs` is a lightweight Node.js library for creating Telegram bots.
 It provides an easy-to-use and flexible framework for building bots without relying on third-party libraries such as `Telegraf.js` or `node-telegram-bot-api`.
-With a syntax similar to `Discord.js`, this library allows developers to create Telegram bots with ease and efficiency.
+This library allows developers to create Telegram bots with ease and efficiency.

 ## ⚒️ Installation